Chemoradiotherapy for anal cancer

 Radiotherapy treatment

-Before you begin treatment, the radiotherapy team work out how much radiation you need.
+Before you begin radiotherapy treatment, the radiotherapy team work out how much radiation you need.
 They divide it into a number of smaller treatments.
 They call each treatment a fraction.
-At your planning appointment the radiographers might make pen marks or small tattoos on your skin in the treatment area.
+At your planning appointment, the radiographers might make pen marks or small tattoos on your skin in the treatment area.
+You start your treatment up to 3 weeks after the planning appointment.

 Dan (radiographer): Before your treatment starts your doctor will need to work out exactly where the treatment needs to go and also which parts need to be avoided by the treatment.
 To have radiotherapy you lie in the same position as you did for your planning scans.
 We then line up the machine based on your tattoo marks.
 It is really important that you stay very, very still when you are having treatment it is also important to let the radiographers know right at the beginning if you are not comfortable so they can adjust your position.